0xekez/Where-Is-Your-Internet-IRL/README.md

 #### Track and plot the physical location of your internet traffic.

 It's easy to forget that everything we see online has a physical location.
-All the videos we watch, text we read, adds we see, and even this README are being stored somewhere inside a server.
+All the videos we watch, text we read, ads we see, and even this README are being stored somewhere inside a server.
 This is a tool to track and subsequentally plot the physical location of those servers.